 These Asian dog breeds are hard-working breeds that are naturally protective and courageous, making them great guardians over their instinctive territory.

-Though their name denotes their origin from central Asia, they can still be found working and living throughout the entirety of the Orient.
+Though their name denotes their origin in Central Asia, they can still work and live throughout the Orient.

 17. Dosa Mastiff